Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Discussion

-Namely, the MNI \textbf{in terms of $\ell$-norm} is almost equivalent to an ellipsoid, somehow resembling the representer theorem in average.
-More interestingly, it follows from the $K$-convexity argument that this ellipsoid is induced by averaging from the local behavior of the MNI, as in high dimensions, one expects that
+Namely, \textbf{in terms of the $\ell$-norm}, the MNI is almost equivalent to an ellipsoid, somewhat resembling the representer theorem on average.
+More interestingly, the $K$-convexity argument shows that this ellipsoid is obtained by averaging the local behavior of the MNI; in high dimensions, one expects that

-Remarkably, \textbf{on average} it captures the global behavior of the MNI $\erm$.
-To give a further intuition, consider the linear model case, and let
+Remarkably, \textbf{on average}, this linearization captures the global behavior of the MNI $\erm$.
+For further intuition, consider the linear model case and let